lua-stdlib/lua-stdlib/README.md

 Documentation
 -------------

-The libraries are [documented in LDoc][github.io].
+The latest release of these libraries is [documented in LDoc][github.io].
 Pre-built HTML files are included in the release.

 [github.io]: http://lua-stdlib.github.io/lua-stdlib